Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • Carefully add 3 drops of mint and geranium essential oils.

-• All components mix well.
+• Mix all components well.

 • Apply the resulting mixture with light tapping movements to problematic areas (skin area around the eyes, nasolabial folds, décolleté, neck).